NVIDIA/nvtrust/guest_tools/rims/rim_service/README.md

 ​
 The following are some exciting features and improvements that we plan to implement in upcoming releases of RIM Service.
 Please note that these roadmap items are subject to change based on user feedback and evolving priorities.
 We are committed to continuously improving our project to meet the needs of our users.
 ​
-- RIM Service will later be integrated with the NVIDIA Local GPU Verifier, to serve the RIM file used for Attestation.
+- Integration with NVIDIA Local GPU Verifier
+- NVIDIA Remote Attestation Service (NRAS) integration